dbt cheat sheet: the interactive dbt reference, updated for the AI era

 When a model’s columns change

 An incremental run doesn’t rebuild the table, so a changed column list needs handling.
-The on_schema_change config decides what happens:
+The on_schema_change config decides what happens.

 No mode backfills a new column for old rows: they stay NULL until a --full-refresh.